topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Racing bike
 -----------
-This should be used for planning a route for the racing bike.
+The racing bike transportation means should be used for planning and generating a route for the racing bike.
 The route will respect roads suitable for fast bicycles.
 An internet connection is necessary.
 In the settings you can set the following options:

 - Prefer curved roads: It will prefer roads with curves.